 - All claims the person has against others, such as for the pain and suffering from a motor vehicle accident.

 Wills are the most common estate planning documents and set forth who inherits your property.
 Wills can also have other purposes, such as appointing a guardian for your minor children or specifying your funeral arrangements.
-Estate planning may also provide for a durable financial power of attorney, which appoints someone to handle your finances when you can no longer look after them yourself.
-Beyond financial issues, a good estate plan addresses personal ones by including directions to carry out your health care wishes through a living will or a durable medical power of attorney.
+Other estate planning tools can provide for a durable financial power of attorney, which appoints someone to handle your finances when you can no longer look after them yourself.
+Beyond financial issues, a good estate plan addresses personal directives to carry out your healthcare wishes through a living will or a durable medical power of attorney.

-A Kentucky Estate Planning Attorney at Bunch & Brock can draft documents that are customized to meet your unique needs, including:
+Bunch & Brock estate attorneys can draft documents that are customized to meet your unique needs, including: